SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/save-classic.md

 ## Rules

+* The file size limit for lookup tables is 8MB.
 * The file size limit for saved data is 500MB.
 * Queries that use the Save operator can't be [pinned](/docs/get-started/library#search-the-library).